Emergency Contact

 New electrical substation

-The new substation is scheduled to be completed by early 2025.
+The new substation was completed in early 2025.

 New vehicle bridge